KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 Menu
 ~~~~

-This feature let you export the menu structure.
+This feature lets you export the menu structure.

 .. figure:: media/image71.png